Albert0i/MoreOnQueryingChinese/README.md

 The idea is simple:
 1. To remove unnecessary punctuation symbol and stop words;
 2. Split the sentence in words, every word is a token;
-3. Add each token to Sorted Set;
+3. Add the key of containing document to the Sorted Set of contained tokens;
-4. Use join to find out the matched keys.
+4. Use [ZINTER](https://redis.io/docs/latest/commands/zinter/) to join and find out the matched document keys.

 ```
 ZADD "fts:chinese:tokens:韓" 1 "fts:chinese:documents:465"
 ZADD "fts:chinese:tokens:韓" 1 "fts:chinese:documents:470"